Maud Darwin: Biographical notes

-She was born as Martha Haskins du Puy in 1861 in Pennsylvania, the daughter of Charles Meredith du Puy (1823- 1898), author of A Genealogical History of the DuPuy Family and his wife, Ellen Maria Reynolds, daughter of John Reynolds, an English born clergyman and his wife, Eleanor Evans.
+She was born as Martha Haskins du Puy in 1861 in Pennsylvania, the daughter of Charles Meredith du Puy (1823- 1898), author of A Genealogical History of the DuPuy Family and his wife, Ellen Maria Reynolds, daughter of John Reynolds, an English-born clergyman and his wife, Eleanor Evans.
 Her aunt, Caroline Lane Reynolds, travelled to England and married Richard Claverhouse Jebb.
 In turn, Maud visited her aunt in Cambridge.

-She rejected twice the marriage proposals of Henry Martyn Taylor.
-However, while travelling in Italy, she met up with George Darwin, son of the naturalist Charles Darwin, who had commenced his travels independently although he was a member of her social circle, and they became engaged there.
+She twice rejected the marriage proposals of Henry Martyn Taylor.
+However, while travelling in Italy, she met up with George Darwin, son of the naturalist Charles Darwin, who, although a member of her social circle, had commenced his travels independently.
+They became engaged there.

-She married Darwin, in 1884 in Erie, Pennsylvania, in an article lavishly described by The New York Times.
+She married Darwin in 1884 in Erie, Pennsylvania, in an wedding lavishly described by The New York Times.
 The Jebbs were able to join them.

-In 1885, they bought Newnham Grange in Cambridge.
+In 1885, the couple bought Newnham Grange in Cambridge.
 They had five children: